 1. It makes rules subjective.

-If your teach your child not to talk to strangers but impose that he hugs Uncle Ben whom he just met, which technically makes him a stranger, then the you’ve set becomes subjective.
+If your teach your child not to talk to strangers but impose that he hugs Uncle Ben whom he just met, which technically makes him a stranger, then the protective measures you’ve set becomes subjective.
 When certain rules don’t apply to everyone, it can cause confusion.
 Meanwhile, his resistance gets overruled time and time again.
 The more no one acknowledges his feelings, the fainter his voice becomes.
 This makes him susceptible to keeping things to himself even if something terribly wrong is happening.

 2. It hampers them from developing age-appropriate boundaries.

-Children should be taught that are suited for their age and development.
+Children should be taught healthy personal boundaries that are suited for their age and development.
 When they are conditioned that it’s okay to hug anyone then those guardrails will be difficult to set in place.
 Think of it this way: if your child reluctantly concedes to hug someone, even if it doesn’t feel right and she is later on touched inappropriately, she wouldn’t know if she should make a big deal out of it or not.
 Why?
 Because no one had reinforced the boundaries she was trying to set initially, her naiveté became vulnerable to lurking predators.

 Click “Continue Reading” for more on why you shouldn’t force your child to hug people.

 Remember that hugging is not the only way children can acknowledge other people

 3. It slowly weakens his natural fear of danger

 We are born with survival instincts to respond with fear when we feel unsafe and “stranger danger” awareness that makes us wary about surroundings.
 If we adults employ these, our children should be able to as well.
 When you tell your child to hug anyone, regardless of his feelings, it tells him to ignore his instincts to avoid people they’re not comfortable with.
 Over time, your child will let his guard down more easily, much to his disadvantage.

 4. It tells your child that she doesn’t own her body